-Mallow Run now has over 11 acres of grapes in three vineyard locations, including four acres just planted in 2016 at The Sycamore at Mallow Run.
+Mallow Run now has 12 acres of grapes in three vineyard locations, including four acres just planted in 2016 at The Sycamore at Mallow Run.
 We grow American and French-hybrid varieties which are more tolerant of cold Indiana winters than more recognizable vinifera varieties, such as Merlot or Chardonnay.
 These hybrids are essentially crosses of native varieties that thrive in our climate with those vinifera varieties that are well known for high quality wines.
 The end result is hopefully a new variety with the best traits of each parent.
 Examples include Chardonel, a Chardonnay hybrid, and Traminette, a relative of Gewürztraminer (and also the ‘Signature Grape‘ of Indiana!).
 In addition to those two, we grow Catawba, Vignoles, Chambourcin, Chancellor, and Leon Millot, and have just added four new “extra cold hardy” varieties at The Sycamore – Steuben, Swenson White, LaCrosse, and Brianna.

 Each season starts with winter pruning, where we remove most of the previous year’s growth and attempt to determine what the next year’s growth and crop will be.
 The vines come out of their winter slumber around mid- to late April.
 This is an exciting time in the vineyard as buds swell and break open into new shoots.
 This is also a dangerous time for the tender young shoots as a chilling frost in April is always a threat.